Attempt to read object that can't be repaired loops forever

 My concern is in the situation what the object info data_digest is inconsistent on all replicas, we would be unable to copy such an object off of the current set of OSDs.
 This inconsistency happened due to a bug in Luminous 10.2.5.

-#4 Updated by David Zafman 11 months ago
+#4 Updated by David Zafman over 4 years ago

 - Backport set to See comment